ajdungan/vasttools/README.md

 TBD

-## stacer - favorite gui system viewer
+### stacer - favorite gui system viewer
 ```
 sudo add-apt-repository ppa:oguzhaninan/stacer
 sudo apt-get update
 sudo apt install stacer -y
 ```

-## OC monitor
+### OC monitor
-setup the monitoring programe that will change the memory oc based on what programe is running. it desinged for RTX3090's and targets ethminer at this stage.
+setup the monitoring programe that will change the memory oc based on what program is running.
+Currently configured for RTX3090's and targets ethminer at this stage.
 It requires both set_mem.sh and ocmonitor.sh to run in the root.

 ```